 In 2017 we completed the construction of a new 6" water main along portions of Heth Washington and New Amsterdam roads to increase fire protection service to areas including Valley City and New Amsterdam.
 We also installed 12 new fire hydrants along the route.
 The project was funded with State of Indiana (OCRA) grant funds and funds from the Heth Township Fire Dept. (Harrison County riverboat casino funds).

 The next projects to be completed on our water system will be:

-2. The Lake Road / New Middletown Elizabeth Road area between SR 337 and New Middletown.
+5. The Lake Road / New Middletown Elizabeth Road area between SR 337 and New Middletown.
 We have existing 6" PVC water main that is experiencing many leaks due to high customer / pumping demands.
 We run the Old Goshen Booster station on this line to keep our 525,000 gallon New Middletown storage tank full.
 Leaks are due to high pumping demands placed on a pipe that is just too small in diameter to handle the flow.
-[In Planning.]
+[Future.]

-3. The Shiloh / Fogel / Old SR 135 area.
+6. The Shiloh / Fogel / Old SR 135 area.
 We have existing 6" PVC water main that is experiencing many leaks due to high customer / pumping demands.
 We run the New Middletown Booster station on this line to keep our 575,000 gallon Corydon I & II tanks full.
-Leaks are due to high pumping demands placed on a pipe that is just too small in diameter to handle the flow.
+Leaks are due to high pumping demands placed on an aging pipe that is just too small in diameter to handle the flow.
 [Future.]

 The water corporation is continually planning for system wide improvements.
 As we identify other problem areas, we will plan, prioritize, and budget for those improvements and other required maintenance such as tank painting.